JanaGauss/dcsi/README.md

 Whether class labels in a given data set correspond to meaningful clusters is crucial for the evaluation of clustering algorithms using real-world data sets.
 This property can be quantified by separability measures.
 A review of the existing literature shows that neither classification-based complexity measures nor cluster validity indices (CVIs) adequately incorporate the central aspects of separability for density-based clustering: between-class separation and within-class connectedness.
 A newly developed measure (density cluster separability index, DCSI) aims to quantify these two characteristics and can also be used as a CVI.
 Extensive experiments on synthetic data indicate that DCSI correlates strongly with the performance of DBSCAN measured via the adjusted rand index (ARI) but lacks robustness when it comes to multi-class data sets with overlapping classes that are ill-suited for density-based hard clustering.
 Detailed evaluation on frequently used real-world data sets shows that DCSI can correctly identify touching or overlapping classes that do not form meaningful clusters.

-## Note

-The clusterCrit package used for the computation of CVIs is not available on CRAN anymore, but the last version (1.2.8, used in the paper) can be downloaded from the archive (https://cran.r-project.org/web/packages/clusterCrit/index.html).
-The accompanying [handbook](https://www.semanticscholar.org/paper/Clustering-Indices-Desgraupes/c9f50bc2b009dd1c957e60a5e8dd138e4c8f0ecd) citet as "Desgraupes (2016)" in the paper is also not available anymore.
-It can currently (as of 2023-10-12) be found [here](http://cran.nexr.com/web/packages/clusterCrit/vignettes/clusterCrit.pdf).